carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 ~~~
 {: .output}

-Now we successfully cropped the raster to a much smaller piece.
-We can visualize it now.
+We successfully cropped the raster to a much smaller piece.
+We can visualize it now:

 ~~~
 raster_clip.plot.imshow(figsize=(8,8))